ActiniumCloud/docs-v2/docs/Minecraft/crash.md

 This is usually because the server crashed.
 You can view the crash log in the console.

-You can visit our `troubleshooting` section.
+Visit our `troubleshooting` section for help on your error.